S. P. Kothari

-Professor S. P. Kothari is an Indian-American academic and the Gordon Y. Billard Professor of Accounting and Finance at the MIT Sloan School of Management and a Padma Shree awardee.
+Professor S. P. Kothari is an Indian-American academic and the Gordon Y Billard Professor of Accounting and Finance at the MIT Sloan School of Management and a Padma Shree awardee.
 His field of research is strategic and policy issues, securities regulation, auditing, and corporate governance.

 Professor Kothari has senior executive experience in government, academia, and industry.
 Most recently, he served as Chief Economist and Director of the Division of Economic and Risk Analysis at the US Securities and Exchange Commission from 2019 to 2021.
+Kothari led 160 economists and data scientists focused on US securities regulation, domestic and international prudential regulation, and data analytics.